What you can run in parallel

 Move index storage to object storage

 Quickwit decouples compute from storage: indexers and searchers are stateless and share their state through object storage and the metastore, not a local disk.
-That decoupling is what lets the cluster scale — but it only works once index data lives somewhere every node can reach.
+That decoupling lets the cluster scale, but it only works once index data lives somewhere every node can reach.
 The bundled Compose keeps index data in a local Docker volume, which is single-node only.
 For any multi-node cluster, move it to shared object storage:- Set

 QW_DEFAULT_INDEX_ROOT_URIto an object storage URI such ass3://my-bucket/indexes. - Keep